NoeliaCI/Hangman-Game/README.md

 ### **Footer**

-- The footer contains links for GitHub, LinkedIn and Instagram and the name of the author.
+- The footer contains links for social media and the name of the author.

 ![footer image](/assets/documentation/features/footer.png)